tmr08c/tmr08c.github.io/content/blog/2021/08/creating-development-migrations-with-ecto/index.md

 As I was about to call it "good enough for now," I found the post, [_Automatic and Manual Migrations_](https://dashbit.co/blog/automatic-and-manual-ecto-migrations) on the Dashbit blog.
 The post describes scenarios in which you may want to leverage Ecto's migrations but not have them automatically run as a part of your deployment.
 They accomplished this using the `--migrations-path` flag for `mix ecto.migrate`.

 The `--migrations-path` option enables you to look in a different directory for your migration.
-Thanks to [`ecto_sql` 3.4](https://github.com/elixir-ecto/ecto_sql/blob/master/CHANGELOG.md#v340-2020-03-24) we can use this flag multiple times to specify _multiple_ paths to search.
-Having the ability to utilize additional paths for migrations meant that, in production, we can limit our migrations to the default `priv/repo/migrations` path, but in development and testing we can look in an additional location (maybe even one that has a migration for creating extensions 🤔 ).
+Thanks to [`ecto_sql` 3.4](https://github.com/elixir-ecto/ecto_sql/blob/master/CHANGELOG.md#v340-2020-03-24), this flag can be included multiple times to specify _multiple_ paths to search.
+Furthermore, we can utilize the flag differently in different environments.
+In production, we can limit our migrations to the default `priv/repo/migrations` path, and, in development and testing, we can look in an additional location (maybe even one that has a migration for creating extensions 🤔 ).

 Using this concept as the model, I generated a migration that would set up the extensions we needed and used the `--migrations-path` to specify an alternative location to store the new migration file (I chose `priv/repo/setup_migrations`).